-Investigation of Low Power Sample and Hold Circuit for Analog to Digital Converter

-Shivali student career point university Hamirpur h.p.
+Theoretical Study of Low Power Sample and Hold Circuit for Analog to Digital Converter ıshivali ıstudent ıcareer point university Hamirpur h.p.

-Abstract - Sample and hold circuit is an important part of an analog to digital converter.
-Being part of the ADC sample and hold is consuming high power.
-For low power consumption, various sample and hold circuits like Bootstrap Circuit, Low-Power Bootstrapped S/H Circuit without Multiplier Circuit & Boosted Driver Circuit are investigated for better performance and low power consumption at different frequency applications such as audio, Bluetooth and video frequencies.
-The effect of the low-power bootstrapped sample and hold (S/H) circuit without multiplier appears in the medium and high-frequency applications which reduce the power consumption without disturbing the signal-to-noise and distortion ratio (SNDR).
-All the introduced bootstrapped sample and hold (S/H) circuits were simulated using 90nm, 65nm & 45nm CMOS technology on LT Spice VIII.
-As a result, the planned low power bootstrapped sample and hold (S/H) circuit without multiplier save 78% to 93% for 90nm & 65nm while 84% to 94% for 45nm of the power consumption.
+Abstract - In this paper, we can study the sample and hold circuit which consumes high power to being part of the ADC.
+For low power consumption, various sample and hold circuits like Bootstrap Circuit, Low-Power Bootstrapped S/H Circuit without Multiplier Circuit & Boosted Driver Circuit is used for better performance and low power consumption at different frequency applications such as audio, Bluetooth and video frequencies.
+The effect of the low-power bootstrapped sample and hold circuit without multiplier shows in the medium and high-frequency applications which may show the reduced power consumption without disturbing the signal-to-noise and distortion ratio (SNDR).
+All the used bootstrapped sample and hold circuits were simulating using 90nm, 65nm & 45nm CMOS technology on LT Spice VIII.
+We can try to investigate the low power bootstrapped sample and hold circuit without multiplier saves 78% to 93% for 90nm & 65nm while 84% to 94% for 45nm of the power consumption.

-keywords - ADC, Sample and Hold Circuit, Transmission Gate, Bootstrapped Circuit without Multiplier.
+keywords - Analog to Digital Converter, Sample and Hold Circuit, Transmission Gate, Bootstrapped Circuit without Multiplier.